Atago Green Hills

 Atago Green Hills (愛宕グリーンヒルズ, Atago Gurīn Hiruzu) is an urban complex, located in Atago, Minato-ku in central Tokyo between the Kamiyacho and Onarimon subway stations.
-Constructed by building tycoon Minoru Mori, the complex incorporates offices, residences, shops, gardens, temples and museum.
+Constructed by building tycoon Minoru Mori, the complex incorporates offices, residences, shops, gardens, temples and a museum.

 The development

 Atago Green Hills is a large-scale redevelopment project built on a 3.8 acre site.
 It was planned with the development philosophy of preserving the culture, topography and greenery of the Mt Atago area while making use of this important inner city landscape resource.
 Atago Green Hills is also an urban complex embodying Mori Building's concept of bringing home and workplace closer together and the development is dominated by a pair of towers - one residential (Forest Tower) and one office (MORI Tower).
 The Mori Tower with 42 above ground and 2 below ground was completed in July 2001, and the Forest Tower with 42 above ground 4 below ground was completed in October 2001.
 The development was eclipsed by Roppongi Hills which opened in 2003.